Resources & FAQs

 Here’s a link to our Household Budget Planner.
 It is a Google Sheet so you will need a Google account to access.

-You will receive quarterly statements, tax documents, and direct online access from your custodian.
+You will receive statements, tax documents, and direct online access from your custodian.

 However, in order to manage your investments appropriately, you’ll be required to sign off on a commonly used Limited Power of Attorney as part of your advisory agreement.
 This provides us with “investment discretion” and allows us to trade and manage your account on your behalf.

 However, transactions such as contributions, transfers, and withdrawals can never be executed without your express written authorization.

 Before we recommend any investment portfolio, we consider the current economic conditions, the outlook for that asset class or type of security, and how this investment fits the goal of your portfolio given your objectives, tolerance for risk, time horizon, income needs, liquidity needs, and tax considerations.

 As a fiduciary to our clients, we strive to obtain the most appropriate investment vehicles to meet your objectives, with a concern for total expenses and risk exposure.

 Your WWA adviser is always the best person to discuss your individual needs, wants and wishes when considering retirement accounts.
 However, if you want to know more about about an Investment Retirement Account (IRA) or a Roth IRA, we’ve gathered some great information here for you.